-This CPRA Data Processing Addendum ("CDPA") amends the terms and forms part of the Terms of Use or other agreement governing our provision of Services to you ("Services") (collectively, the "Agreement") by and between you (the "Customer") and Pantheon, Inc. ("PANTHEON").
+This CPRA Data Processing Addendum ("CDPA") applicable only to Customers based in the United States of America, amends, when applicable, the terms and forms part of the Terms of Use or other agreement governing our provision of Services to you ("Services") (collectively, the "Agreement") by and between you (the "Customer") and Pantheon, Inc. ("PANTHEON").
 This CDPA shall apply to "Personal Information" of a "Consumer" as those terms are defined under the California Privacy Rights Act of 2020 ("CPRA") (referred to hereafter as "Customer Data"), that Pantheon processes in the course of providing Customer the Services under the Agreement.